-Shiboridashi teapot is like a houhin (literally, "treasure cup", a small kyusu tea pot without a handle used for brewing gyokuro or high-quality sencha).
+Shiboridashi (literally "squeeze out") teapot is like a houhin (literally, "treasure cup", a small kyusu tea pot without a handle used for brewing gyokuro or high-quality sencha).

 This particular shiboridashi teapot made by Shigaraki-yaki potter Sawa Houzan is unique in taking the shape of a shiboridashi, and turning it into a regular yokode kyusu (side handle teapot).